Skip to main content

 picture of former director, Lynda Mills Carlberg

-When visiting the Central Library, have you seen this portrait on the second floor near the DeBakey Community Room?
-Who is this person?
-Or maybe you've seen a sculpture sitting in the garden area on the North side of the building?
-What is the sculpture's purpose?
+When visiting the Central Library, have you noticed the portrait on the second floor near the DeBakey Community Room?
+Do you know who it depicts?
+Or perhaps you’ve seen the sculpture in the garden area on the north side of the building—what is its purpose?